Nikoms/phpunit-fail-lover/README.md

 ### Partial usage

-To only record failing tests in the specified file:
+To temporary disabling your the logging plugin, add the `-d fail-lover=log-disabled` to your phpunit command:

-`phpunit -d fail-lover=log`
+`phpunit -d fail-lover=log-disabled`

 To only replay tests from the specified file: